-Opening module's settings makes such module an active one.
-For instance, some hotkeys work for active module only.
+Opening a module's settings makes such a module an active one.
+For instance, some hotkeys work for active modules only.

 When several modules are "grouped" together, they form a layout.
 There is always one (and only one) parent module in the layout.
 So, every layout is a set (so-called "group") of several modules nested under one single parent.

-These are built-in items or are added by third-party extensions via hooks.
+These are built-in items or are added by third-party extensions.

 These are copies of modules/layouts with specific settings which are saved to DB to be re-used in the same template or used in other templates.
 It is convenient to create a collection of design elements and have easy access to this collection from any template.